NikolayP12/sqlquestion/README.md

 - **Related Concepts**: In this field can be written those concepts to which the exercise is closely related, and that have been previously defined in the Moodle Database modules.

+- **Relational Schema**: In this field is stored the schema that contextualize the database for the question.

 - **Data**: In this field you can attach the code that must be previously executed for the contextualization of the database for the correct execution of the exercise.

+- **SQL check**: In this field you can attach the code that prepares the database environment for testing the trigger.
+It includes any setups or data necessary to activate the trigger created by the student, such as specific insertions or updates that are expected to be controlled by the trigger.

+- **SQL check run**: In this field you can attach the code that executes test operations to evaluate the performance of the trigger created by the student.
+It should include queries or SQL commands that test the logic of the trigger, ensuring that the system response to these operations is appropriate and as expected.

 - **Code**: In this field can be written hints that can be consulted by the students in order to solve the exercise.